maproulette/maproulette3/README.md

-Default map layers are determined by pulling in data from the [OSM Editor Layer Index](https://github.com/osmlab/editor-layer-index) at build time and extracting (non-overlay) layers marked as default layers with global coverage.
+Default map layers are determined by pulling in data from the [OSM Editor Layer Index](https://github.com/osmlab/editor-layer-index) at build time and extracting layers marked as default layers with global coverage.
 These are stored in the `src/defaultLayers.json` file.
 Modifying this file is not recommended as it will be overwritten automatically by the build process.

 Layer ids of additional desired layers from the Layer Index can be specified in the `REACT_APP_ADDITIONAL_INDEX_LAYERS` .env config variable (see the .env file